Jade Pennock: College

+Professional

 Personal life

 Pennock acts as an ambassador alongside Manchester United player and England international Leah Galton for SRUSA, a scholarship programme that assists young footballers find places in universities in the United States.

 In early 2021, Pennock starred in the television women's football documentary mini-series Throw in the Kitchen Sink talking about the challenges of players balancing semi-professional football with stable careers.